Adarsh931/SURF-Response/README.md

        IPI_code.ipynb is in repository.

 Based on the plots obtained, it is clear that Jellyfish sleep.
 Taking plot 1 as an example, we can see continous pulses during daytime, but during night time gaps in pulsation were observed which shows quiescence stage.
-Also, number of pulses were more during daytime as compared to nighttime .
+Also, number of pulses were more during daytime as compared to nighttime.
+Proof of observation was quite clearly from histogram.
 Similaraly, these results can be extrapolated for other jellyfishes.

-Time trace followed Autoregression time series as there was seasonility and no trend was observed.
+Time trace followed Autoregression time series as there was seasonility and no trend.
 Also, y(t+1) was found to depend on previous values.
 Its algorithmic implementation is already shown in IPI_code.ipynb file.
-From the plot between y(t+1) and y(t) we can see that there is some correlatation (autocorrelation), hencce, autoregression.
+From the plot between y(t+1) and y(t) we can see that there is some correlatation (autocorrelation), hence, autoregression.

 I have also uploaded all the results file in folder named Results.